The Patek Philippe 5326G Annual Calendar Travel time – Get ready to wear it everyday

 - Avoiding date double-jumps;

-- and, avoiding damage when setting date elements during its switch around midnight (flexible blade feature), also known as the “deathzone”.
+- and, avoiding damage when setting date elements during its switch around midnight (flexible blade feature, inspired by the 5650G Advanced Research), also known as the “deathzone”.

 Whereas an Annual Calendar usually switches the date in around 90 minutes, the watchmakers reduced the delay to less than 20 minutes in order to keep the synchronization when setting the local time (to the cost of a slithly higher energy consumption during that phase).